dimitri/pgcopydb/docs/concurrency.rst

 Those indexes are exported using the ``ALTER TABLE`` command directly.
-This is fine because the command creates both the constraint and the underlying index, so the schema in the end is found as expected.
+This is fine because the command creates both the constraint and the underlying index, so the schema in the end is constructed as expected.

 That said, those ``ALTER TABLE ...
 ADD CONSTRAINT`` commands require a level of locking that prevents any concurrency.
 As we can read on the `docs for